 My friend Darcie from Your Pathway to Happiness caught my attention when she was cooking beans and added a strip of kombu.
 She mentioned in her stories the list of benefits and that included taking away the gas effect of beans.

-Whether you are cooking your beans on the stovetop or in your slow cooker, adding in a strip of Kombu can aid in digestion and reduce the gas associated with eating beans.
+Whether you are cooking your beans on the stovetop or in your slow cooker, adding a strip of Kombu can aid in digestion and reduce the gas associated with eating beans.

 This is because it minimizes the gas-producing effects that beans can have on people, especially those that struggle with frequent intestinal gas.